eProsima/Micro-XRCE-DDS-docs/docs/client_api.rst

 ^^^^^^^^^^^^^^^^^^^

 Functions to serialize and deserialize topics.
-These functions are generated automatically by *eProsima Micro XRCE-DDS Gen* utility over an IDL file with a topic `TOPICTYPE`.
+These functions are generated automatically by the *eProsima Micro XRCE-DDS Gen* utility fed with an IDL file with a topic ``TOPICTYPE``.
 The declaration of these functions can be found in the generated file ``TOPICTYPE.h``.

 ------